 Video - Graham Hill wins 1966 Indianapolis 500

-Graham Hill won the Formula 1 title with Lotus
+Graham Hill won his second Formula 1 title with Lotus

 In 1967, he decided to return to Lotus which had new cars that were described as very dangerous.
 The following year, after the death of his teammates Jim Clark and Mike Spence, Hill was the leader of the team and won his second Formula 1 title.
 Interestingly, in that year Hill won three Grand Prix races and retired from four races, but managed to finish the season as a champion.